qitab/cl-protobufs/README.md

 ```lisp
 (defun unpack-any (any-message))
 ```
-Takes an Any protobuf message any-message and turns it into the stored protobuf message as long as the qualified-name given in the type-url corresponds to a loaded message type.
+Takes an Any protobuf message ANY-MESSAGE and turns it into the stored protobuf message as long as the qualified-name given in the type-url corresponds to a loaded message type.
 The type-url must be of the form base-url/qualified-name.